camunda/camunda-docs/docs/reference/announcements.md

 ### Connectors

-#### Deprecation: None Start Event element templates for Kafka, RabbitMQ, AWS SQS, and AWS SNS inbound connectors
+#### Deprecation: None start event element templates for Kafka, RabbitMQ, Amazon SQS, and Amazon SNS inbound connectors

-The [None Start Event](/components/modeler/bpmn/none-events/none-events.md#none-start-events) element templates for the out-of-the-box Kafka, RabbitMQ, AWS SQS, and AWS SNS inbound connectors have been deprecated in the Camunda Modeler.
+The [none start event](/components/modeler/bpmn/none-events/none-events.md#none-start-events) element templates for the out-of-the-box Kafka, RabbitMQ, Amazon SQS, and Amazon SNS inbound Connectors have been deprecated in Camunda Modeler.

-Users can no longer select these templates when creating a new None Start Event element in the Camunda Modeler.
-Existing None Start Event elements with these templates will continue to work as expected, but users are encouraged to migrate to the [Message Start Event](/components/modeler/bpmn/message-events/message-events.md#message-start-events) element templates for these connectors.
+Users can no longer select these templates when creating a new none start event element in Camunda Modeler.
+Existing none start event elements with these templates will continue to work as expected, but users are encouraged to migrate to the [message start event](/components/modeler/bpmn/message-events/message-events.md#message-start-events) element templates for these Connectors.

-Message Start Event element templates are better suited for the message-based communication that these connectors provide, and they offer more flexibility and features compared to the None Start Event element templates, such as the ability to define a message ID and a correlation key for idempotency.
-Read more in the [Inbound Connectors documentation](/components/connectors/use-connectors/inbound.md) and the [Messaging concepts documentation](/components/concepts/messages.md#message-uniqueness)
+Message start event element templates are better suited for the message-based communication these Connectors provide, and offer more flexibility and features compared to the none start event element templates, such as the ability to define a message ID and a correlation key for idempotency.
+Read more in the [inbound Connectors documentation](/components/connectors/use-connectors/inbound.md) and the [messaging concepts documentation](/components/concepts/messages.md#message-uniqueness).

 #### Breaking changes in the Connector SDK